 - Make sure your desired resolution isn’t over-inflated.

-We see time and again that when consumers make unreasonable resolution requests, it dilutes the strength of the complaint.
+We see time and again that when consumers make unreasonable resolution requests (Like asking for a refund when the view was terrible on a cruise ship), it dilutes the strength of the complaint.
 Most of these inflated compensation requests are simply “overlooked” by the company.

 - Do not misuse a credit card dispute.